 It’s just not worth the risk and my friends, it’s the cost of being in business.

 If are you not charging enough to cover these costs, YOU ARE UNDER CHARGING.
-We’re going to cover this in another post.
+I cover how to figure out what to charge in this post.
 So you need to charge enough to cover all these costs plus your fee.

 Get Insurance Quotes From Several Agencies